Tequila: Serving

 In Mexico, the most traditional way to drink tequila is neat, without lime and salt.
 It is popular in some regions to drink fine tequila with a side of sangrita—a sweet, sour, and spicy drink typically made from orange juice, grenadine (or tomato juice), and hot chilli.
 Equal-sized shots of tequila and sangrita are sipped alternately, without salt or lime.
-Another popular drink in Mexico is the bandera (flag, in Spanish), named after the Flag of Mexico, it consists of three shot glasses, filled with lime juice (for the green), white tequila, and sangrita (for the red).
+Another popular drink in Mexico is the bandera (flag in Spanish), named after the Flag of Mexico, it consists of three shot glasses, filled with lime juice (for the green), white tequila, and sangrita (for the red).

 Outside Mexico, a single shot of tequila is often served with salt and a slice of lime or lemon.
 This is called tequila cruda and is sometimes referred to as "training wheels", "lick-sip-suck", or "lick-shoot-suck" (referring to the way in which the combination of ingredients is imbibed).
 The drinkers moisten the back of their hands below the index finger (usually by licking) and pour on the salt.
 Then the salt is licked off the hand, the tequila is drunk, and the fruit slice is quickly bitten.
 Groups of drinkers often do this simultaneously.
 Drinking tequila in this way is often erroneously called a Tequila Slammer, which is in fact a mix of tequila and carbonated drink.
 Though the traditional Mexican shot is tequila by itself, lime is the fruit of choice when a chaser must be used.
 The salt is believed to lessen the "burn" of the tequila and the sour fruit balances and enhances the flavor.
 In Germany and some other countries, tequila oro (gold) is often consumed with cinnamon on a slice of orange after, while tequila blanco (white) is consumed with salt and lime.

 If the bottle of tequila does not state on the label that it is manufactured from 100% blue agave (no sugars added), then, by default, that tequila is a mixto (manufactured from at least 51% blue agave).
 Some tequila distilleries label their tequila as "made with blue agave" or "made from blue agave".
-However, the Tequila Regulatory Council has stated only tequilas distilled with 100% agave can be designated as "100% agave".
+The Tequila Regulatory Council has stated only tequilas distilled with 100% agave can be designated as "100% agave".

 Many of the higher-quality, 100% agave tequilas do not impart significant alcohol burn, and drinking them with salt and lime is likely to remove much of the flavor.
 These tequilas are usually sipped from a snifter glass rather than a shot glass, and savoured instead of quickly gulped.
 Doing so allows the taster to detect subtler fragrances and flavors that would otherwise be missed.